ScottZimmerman/SER2018/README.md

 For feature importance jobs, run Compile_Results.R and Analyze_results.R after running the job.
 For feature search jobs, run Plot_FS_Results.R after running the job.

-Mac Troubleshooting: If, first [install homebrew](https://brew.sh/) and then use:
+Mac Troubleshooting: If you get the message "'wget' call had nonzero exit status", first [install homebrew](https://brew.sh/) and then use:
 ```
 brew install wget
 ```